 Definitely worth watching, especially for those viewers who are nostalgic for Nickelodeon's golden age.

-A promising start "Shadowstone Park" is a brand new series by Jason Steele, the same creator of "Llamas with Hats" and "Charlie the Unicorn", and while the story stars in a (darkly) humorous manner, there is also a very interesting mystery element concerning the main setting, which I hope gets explored with further detail in some of the future episodes of this series.
+"Shadowstone Park" is a brand new series by Jason Steele, the same creator of "Llamas with Hats" and "Charlie the Unicorn", and while the story stars in a (darkly) humorous manner, there is also a very interesting mystery element concerning the main setting, which I hope gets explored with further detail in some of the future episodes of this series.

 If the overarching plot manages to be just as good as the one from the final episodes of "Llamas with Hats", I will be more than satisfied.

-A great video for a great song Of all the music videos directed by Anton Corbijn, this is definitely my favorite one.
+Of all the music videos directed by Anton Corbijn, this is definitely my favorite one.
 I have to say that personally I found a lot of his stuff to be a little bit dated (But not without a certain charm) yet his work on "Heart Shaped Box" had a visually stunning timeless feel which makes it easily comparable to other great music videos such as Mark Romanek's "Closer" and "Bedtime Story" or the "Losing My Religion" video from Tarsem Singh.

 In my humble opinion, this video outshines everything else he had done in his entire career.